 Name of Complainant:

-School:

-Home Address:

-Home Phone:
+School: Home Address: Home Phone:

 Date and Place of Incident(s):

 Name of Alleged Harasser:

 Position of Alleged Harasser:

 Work Location:

 Name of Witnesses:

-Describe the incident(s) as clearly as poss force, if any was used; any verbal stateme etc.); what if any, physical contact was inv situation, etc. Attach additional pages if r ents (i.e. threats, requests, demands, volved; what did you do to avoid the
+Describe the incident(s) as clearly as possible, including such things as: what force, if any was used; any verbal statements (i.e. threats, requests, demands, etc.); what if any, physical contact was involved; what did you do to avoid the situation, etc. Attach additional pages if necessary.

-Evidence of Harassment (i.e. letters, phot ros):
+Evidence of Harassment (i.e. letters, photos):

 Any other information:

-I agree that all the information on this for my knowledge. m is accurate and true to the best of
+I agree that all the information on this form is accurate and true to the best of m knowledge.

 Signature: Date:

 Received by: Date: